-Local 43's training program provides technical, hands-on
+Local 43's training programs provide non-stop, technical, hands-on

 instruction using state of the art equipment.
 In addition,